trystan-geoffre/Full-Stack-Trading-App/README.md

 <h4>Bollinger Bands Long:</h4>
 This Bollinger Bands Long code mirrors the Bollinger Bands Short, with the only difference being in the calculation of upward movement and the execution of a buy order instead of a short order.<a href="https://github.com/trystan-geoffre/Full-Stack-Trading-App/blob/master2/bollinger_bands_long.py"> Code Link</a>

+To automatically execute the Bollinger Bands and Opening Range Breakout/Down strategies, I utilize Crontab.
+These scripts are scheduled to run every minute exclusively during the trading hours on trading days.
+This ensures that the strategies are consistently applied within the active market periods.

+<h4>Daily Close:</h4>
+This script is designed to automatically close all stock positions at the conclusion of the trading day.
+To automate its execution, you can implement a Crontab code.
+I typically schedule it to run 30 minutes before the market closes.
+The script begins by retrieving and canceling any active sell orders.
+Subsequently, it proceeds to close out all existing stock positions.
+<a href="https://github.com/trystan-geoffre/Full-Stack-Trading-App/blob/master2/daily_close.py"> Code Link</a>
   </p>
   <br>
 </details>